 Below is a diagram of honey bee anatomy for a worker bee.
 Scroll down the page for further explanatory notes.

-The abdomen contains the honey stomach.
+The abdomen contains the honey stomach, also known as 'the crop'.
 The honey stomach enables the bee to carry about 75 mg of nectar from a flower back to the nest or hive.

 Most of the process of digestion takes place in the midgut located in the abdomen.

 The sting is a modified ovipositor (egg laying organ).
 Only females are able to sting, and do so only when they feel threat of attack.

 The sting of a honey bee is barbed and is intended for stinging predators such as other insects, however, it is not adapted for stinging humans.

 Thus to sting a human means death for the honey bee, since the barbed feature results in the sting becoming lodged in the skin, tearing the abdomen of the bee as it attempts to pull away.